 Is Ceramic-Coated Cookware Safe for Cooking?

-The leaching of chemicals into food is one of the major concerns of non-stick cookware.
-During the cooking process, some of the components used in the production may contaminate the cooked food.
-Ingesting a metal not only affects the taste of your meal but has been linked to potential health risks.
-The accumulation of metals in the body can lead to a variety of health problems.
+Leaching chemicals into food is one of the biggest problems with nonstick cookware.
+Some components used in the production of cookware can contaminate food during cooking.
+Ingesting a metal not only affects the taste of your meal but it also comes with potential health risks.
+The accumulation of metals in the body can lead to various health problems.

-Although ceramic cookware is often claimed to be a healthy alternative to Teflon, some ceramic utensils contain heavy metals that may harm your health.
-You may want to learn about potential health risks before buying this kind of cookware for your kitchen.
+Although ceramic cookware is often claimed to be a healthy alternative to Teflon, some ceramic utensils contain heavy metals that can harm your health.
+You may want to learn about potential health risks before purchasing this cookware type for your kitchen.

 What is Ceramic Cookware made of?